LiqiangXiao/Deep-Learning-Code/README.md

 # Some sophisticate models with pytorch
-This library provide some models revised from rape method!
+This library provides some models revised from ripe method!